Illness in a hall of residence

 - You must use the signposted isolation bathroom if it’s been recommended that you isolate.
 These bathrooms are indicated on each floor.

-If you want to return home to isolate you can do so, so long as you follow government and Regional Public Health advice regarding travel.
+If you are unwell and want to return home to isolate or recover you can do so, so long as you follow government and Regional Public Health advice regarding travel for the relevant infectious illness.

 Dining arrangements during an outbreak